 Adding some compost around the plant will help it off to a good start.

-Hellebores will spread out a bit once they are established so leave them some room to expand.
+Hellebores grow in clumps but will spread out a bit once they are established so leave them some room to expand.

 Once your Lenten Roses are in the ground, there actually isn’t much else you need to do other than water them.